Mentoring

 Mentoring breaks this cycle by offering the chance to share our experiences and the opportunity to seek guidance on how to approach such challenges that appear within the class environment.

-Why we need group mentoring
+Why we need mentoring

 For more thoughts from Norman about the mentoring process, see these articles: